zzdtravel

 Basilica di San Marco

-Basilica di San Marco-November 2024
+Basilica di San Marco-December 2024

 With a profusion of domes and more than 8000 sq metres of luminous mosaics, Venice's cathedral is unforgettable.
 It was founded in the 9th century to house the corpse of St Mark after wily Venetian merchants smuggled it out of Egypt in a barrel of pork fat.
 When the original building burnt down in 932 Venice rebuilt the basilica in its own cosmopolitan image, with Byzantine domes, a Greek cross layout and walls clad in marble from Syria, Egypt and Palestine.